Benefits of Membership

 The Ann Arbor Flyers is one of the oldest aviation clubs in the country, having been in continuous operation since its inception in October of 1940.
 This accumulated experience and history allows us to provide a unique set of benefits to club members.

 We pride ourselves on setting high standards for flight safety, pilot proficiency, and proper care and maintenance of our equipment.
-Members of the club are equity owners in a fleet of four modern, well-equipped aircraft and have access to primary and advanced training through authorized club flight instructors.
+Members of the club are equity owners in a fleet of modern, well-equipped aircraft and have access to primary and advanced training through authorized club flight instructors.

 Meetings.
-Quarterly meetings are held to both handle club business and to provide opportunities for learning.
+Bi-monthly meetings are held to both handle club business and to provide opportunities for learning.
 Invited speakers and club instructors present programs of wide interest.
 Everyone is welcome to attend the public meetings.

 Diversity.
 Our membership is composed of a diverse group of women and men, ranging in age from 20s to 80s, and spanning the breadth of aviation experience from beginning students to veteran airline pilots.

 Field Trips.
 Occasionally the club arranges field trips to to sites of interest to pilots and aviation buffs.

 Annual Banquet.
 Every March we have an annual banquet for members, their families, and honored guests.
 We’ll invite a guest speaker to join us and give an aviation-themed talk, which will be of interest to both pilots and non-pilots.

 Maintenance.
 We regularly get together to wash and wax each of the planes.
 Also, during annual inspections, interested club members can participate in limited and supervised ways to both help out and to gain an understanding of the inner workings of our airplanes.